-- MAC supplemental application. - A minimum of two letters of recommendation sent directly from the letter writer to the university, preferably one from a previous college or university professor and another from a supervisor in a counseling, workplace, or volunteer position. - A written statement of three to five pages (typed/double spaced) in which the applicant describes their preparation for the program, reasons for desiring entrance into the program, and career objectives.
+- MAC supplemental application. - A minimum of two letters of recommendation posted directly from the letter writer to your university online graduate admissions application page, preferably one from a previous college or university professor and another from a supervisor in a counseling, workplace, or volunteer position. - A written statement of three to five pages (typed/double spaced) in which the applicant describes their preparation for the program, reasons for desiring entrance into the program, and career objectives.

-More information about the application process can be found online at:
+More information about the application process can be found online at: www.stmartin.edu/admissions-aid/how-to-apply/graduate graduate admissions application page or sent to:

-www.stmartin.edu/admissions-aid/how-to-apply/graduate

-All application forms, letters of recommendation, and fees should be sent to:
+All application forms, letters of recommendation, and fees should be posted on the online

-Office of Graduate Admissions Saint Martin's University 5000 Abbey Way SE Lacey, WA 98503-7500 gradstudies@stmartin.edu
+Office of Graduate Admissions Saint Martin's University 5000 Abbey Way SE Lacey, WA 98503-3200 gradstudies@stmartin.edu